anilyesilkaya/code2html-matlab/README.md

-# matlabcode2html
+# code2html for MATLAB

 > Convert MATLAB code into clean, VS Code–style HTML with syntax highlighting, line numbers, and monospaced formatting — ideal for documentation, blogs, static sites, and wiki platforms that support HTML.

-`matlabcode2html` is a lightweight, browser-based tool that takes raw MATLAB code as input and generates ready-to-paste HTML output.
+`code2html` is a lightweight, browser-based tool that takes raw MATLAB code as input and generates ready-to-paste HTML output.
 The generated HTML preserves syntax highlighting, indentation, line numbers, and formatting — matching the look and feel of modern editors.

 No backend, no installation, no plugins, completely client-side.